As Darian Trotter reports, you may be surprised to hear who police are calling a suspect.

 He’s not alone.

-There’s been an uptick of vehicle burglaries throughout Slidell; and Devin Funck is accused of playing a roll.
+There’s been an uptick of vehicle burglaries throughout Slidell; and Devin Funck is accused of playing a role.

 Detectives have connected Funck to groups of young people stealing cell phones, computers, even guns.